-I understand that we are all different, some of us describe the best day trip as going to a new place laying down and just relaxing.
+I understand that we are all different, some of us describe the best day trips from victoria bs as going to a new place laying down, and just relaxing.
 Others enjoy the thrill of engaging in some outdoor sport or getting soaked in their sweat as they climb a cliff.
 It doesn’t matter I’ve got all you covered.

 Here is a list of some of the destinations you can go to categorized according to your interests.

 Some of us just want to go around tasting various different wines out there.
 Don’t worry I understand you have needs and believe that they have to be met.
 As mentioned earlier Victoria BC has one of the best climates perfect for growing vineyards producing quality grapes year in year out.

 Just a short distance from Victoria, around the Saanich Peninsula and Cowichan Valley you’ll find many wineries operating there.
 No one will stop you from registering for a guided wine tour so that you can get to call shotgun and just take in the beautiful scenery on your way there.